Ever wonder what’s better than diamonds? Well, I did and found out bigger, better, and more accessibly priced lab-grown diamond stones at Lightbox.

 About Lightbox Jewelry

-You can explore the home grown stones at their lab in Gresham, Oregon that opened in fall 2020.
-The opening of this lab was a huge milestone for the company since the production will be ramped up to 200k carats of diamonds a year, proudly grown in USA.
+You can explore the homegrown stones at their lab in Gresham, Oregon, which opened in the fall of 2020.
+The opening of this lab was a huge milestone for the company since the production will be ramped up to 200k carats of diamonds a year, proudly grown in the USA.

 The website of Lightbox has a very user-friendly interface.
-The home page of the website reflects a neat and contemporary theme which is pretty much alike to their sophisticated and classic jewelry collection.
+The home page of the website reflects a neat and contemporary theme which is pretty much similar to their sophisticated and classic jewelry collection.

 Lightbox jewelry is available at a number of different stockist locations spread across different states.

-They are available at Bloomingdale’s, Reeds, Riddle’s Jewelers, Devon’s Jewelers, The Jewelry Center, Bailey’s Jewelers, Harris Jeweler, Geoffrey’s Diamonds and Padis Jeweler.
+They are available at Bloomingdale’s, Reeds, Riddle’s Jewelers, Devon’s Jewelers, The Jewelry Center, Bailey’s Jewelers, Harris Jewelers, Geoffrey’s Diamonds, and Padis Jewelers.

-Okay so I really am a fan of the simple and straightforward pricing policy of Lightbox.
-I have reviewed several other jewelry manufacturers including the ones that produce lab grown diamonds but Lightbox has put all of them to shame.
+Okay, so I am a fan of the simple and straightforward pricing policy of Lightbox.
+I have reviewed several other jewelry manufacturers, including the ones that produce lab-grown diamonds, but Lightbox has put all of them to shame.

-Apart from the fixed price of your diamond, the price tag of your item will also be constituted upon the metal or setting type of course.
-For instance, a 1 ct. princess cut necklace will cost you $1000.
+Apart from the fixed price of your diamond, the price tag of your item will also be constituted on the metal or setting type, of course.
+For instance, a one ct.
+Princess cut necklace will cost you $1000.

-An 800 dollar for the 1 ct. diamond stone and the remaining for the 10k white gold setting and the princess cut.
+An 800 dollars for the one ct. diamond stone and the remaining for the 10k white gold setting and the princess cut.

 In conclusion, Lightbox is very transparent and simple in terms of its pricing.
-When buying from them, you exactly know how much you’re spending on which part of your purchase.
-Also, the prices are pretty fair considering the fact that you get an infallible diamond look alike in a way lesser price.
+When buying from them, you know exactly how much you’re spending on which part of your purchase.
+Also, the prices are pretty fair considering the fact that you get an infallible diamond look-alike at a way lesser price.

 I was quite literally swooning over every piece by Lightbox.
-The brilliance, fire, and sparkle of their diamonds as well as compliance with the 4 C’s of diamonds makes them a very considerable option.
+The brilliance, fire, and sparkle of their diamonds, as well as compliance with the 4 C’s of diamonds, make them a very viable option.

 Now let’s talk about international shipping.
-I was kinda disappointed upon finding that they don’t ship worldwide.
-But I heaved a sigh of relief when I got to know about their international shipping that is limited to a few countries.
+I was kinda disappointed upon finding out that they don’t ship worldwide.
+But I heaved a sigh of relief when I got to know about their international shipping, which is limited to a few countries.

-You can order from Lightbox if you’re based in Canada, UK, Australia, New Zealand, Japan, Hong Kong, Singapore, Finland, Germany, Netherlands, Italy, Poland, Portugal, Ireland, Sweden, and Denmark etc.
+You can order from Lightbox if you’re based in Canada, the UK, Australia, New Zealand, Japan, Hong Kong, Singapore, Finland, Germany, Netherlands, Italy, Poland, Portugal, Ireland, Sweden, Denmark, etc.

 While for international orders, free express shipping through DHL is applicable on all orders.
 However, if you’re an international customer, you will be responsible for the additional duties and taxes on your purchase.